 13 Jan - 31 Mar

-Roll out the picnic blankets and bring the family along to see a blockbuster movie under the stars.
+Roll out the picnic blankets and watch a blockbuster movie under the stars.

 Local board chair calls on young people to have their say.